≡ Menu

 Banana Man is a mild-mannered janitor at night.
 Straps a banana to his head and fights crime during the day.
 Mostly littering.

-There he is.
+Every customer, an ice cream.
 Every ice cream, a wrapper.
-Every wrapper, a potential piece of trash.
+Every wrapper, a potential piece of litter.

 “Banana Man!
 Here!
 Have a Choco Taco!”